-- 1. The Provider and provider staff delivering Transition Coordination Service must be one of the following: Licensed Baccalaureate Social Worker (LBSW), Licensed Master Social Worker (LMSW), Case Manager Certified (CMC), Registered Nurse (RN), or individuals with a Bachelor's degree in a health or human services field from an accredited college or university. - 2.
-The license and certification must be in the state of South Carolina and in good standing, if applicable. - 3.
-The Provider must have demonstrated at least two (2) years of case management experience with one (1) of the Home Again target populations; either older adults or people with physical disabilities. - 4.
-The Provider must be able to provide the specified geographical area (counties) in which they will deliver the Transition Coordination service.
+- 1. The Provider and provider staff delivering Transition Coordination Service must be one of the following: Licensed Baccalaureate Social Worker (LBSW), Licensed Master Social Worker (LMSW), Case Manager Certified (CMC), Registered Nurse (RN), or individuals with a Bachelor's degree in a health or human services field from an accredited college or university.
+The provider and provider staff delivering the Transition Coordination Service must have at least one of the following licenses and certificates: Licensed Baccalaureate Social Worker (LBSW), Licensed Master Social Worker (LMSW), Case Manager Certified (CMC), or Registered Nurse (RN). - The license and certification must be in the state of South Carolina and in good standing, if applicable. - 3.
+The Provider must have demonstrated at least two (2) years of case management experience with one (1) of the Home Again target populations; either older adults or people with physical disabilities.
+The Provider must have demonstrated at least two (2) years of case management experience with one of the Home Again target populations; either older adults or people with physical disabilities.
+Baccalaureate Social Workers must have additional two (2) years of Medicaid Community Long Term (CLTC) Care Case Management experience.

+- 4. The Provider must be able to provide the specified geographical area (counties) in which they will deliver the Transition Coordination service.
 Transition Coordinators servicing multiple area offices must designate a CLTC office for training and meetings. - 5.
 The Provider will be responsible for provision of all supplies and tools necessary to carry out Transition Coordinator Functions.
 The Provider will be responsible for assuring each Transition Coordinator has a laptop computer meeting South Carolina Department of Health and Human Services (SCDHHS) specifications. - 6.
-The Provider will ensure that Transition Coordinator does not service members of his/her own immediate family.

-- 7. The Provider should be available by telephone to participants and SCDHHS staff Monday through Friday, 8:30 a.m. to 5:00 p.m., and, if there is other employment, it shall not prevent the Transition Coordinator from performing Transition Coordination during these hours.
+The Provider will ensure that Transition Coordinator does not service members of his/her own immediate family. - 7.
+The Provider should be available by telephone to participants and SCDHHS staff Monday through Friday, 8:30 a.m. to 5:00 p.m., and, if there is other employment, it shall not prevent the Transition Coordinator from performing Transition Coordination during these hours.
 The Provider will guarantee accessibility to participants and the program staff. - 8.
 The Provider must also be available to meet with SCDHHS staff by either face-to-face or by phone. - 9.
 The Provider must check voice mail at least twice daily Monday through Friday, excluding state holidays. - 10.
 The Provider must sync with the Phoenix System prior to any field activity to verify services and daily if any work has been performed. - 11.
 The Provider is responsible for secure and accurate maintenance of all participant records. - 12.
 The Provider must scan into Phoenix all consumer specific documents received from outside sources.
 All hardcopy records shall remain in the participant's assigned Area Office. - 13.
 The Provider must check and respond to e-mails daily, Monday through Friday. - 14.
 The Provider must return calls related to participant care within 24 hours. - 15.
-The Provider will ensure that each Transition Coordinator utilizes the Care Call System.
-Care Call documentation must be completed upon each transition coordination visit and transition coordination contact.
-For home visits, the call to the Care Call System must be completed while in the Participant's home. - 16.
-The Provider will ensure that each Transition Coordinator providing Transition Coordination services uses the Phoenix System to document all Transition Coordination activities, as specified in Section G. - 17.
+The Provider will ensure that each Transition Coordinator utilizes the Electronic Visit Verification (EVV) System.
+The Electronic Visit Verification (EVV) System documentation must be completed upon each transition coordination visit and transition coordination contact.
+For home visits, the call to the Electronic Visit Verification (EVV) System must be completed while in the Participant's home.

+- 16. The Provider will ensure that each Transition Coordinator providing Transition Coordination services uses the Phoenix System to document all Transition Coordination activities, as specified in Section G. - 17.
 The Provider must complete documentation in the Phoenix System within 48 hours after the visit and contact. - 18.
 The Provider will ensure that each Transition Coordinator meets the Training Requirements set out in Article F of this document.